c3budiman/BoilerApiLaravel/README.md

 <pre> clone this repo </pre>
 <pre> composer update </pre>
 <pre> php artisan key:generate </pre>
+<pre> config ur .env </pre>
 <pre> php artisan migrate </pre>

-how to use??
+how to learn and to use?
-use postman! or read my routes in routes/api.php or my comment in entire controller,model,and routes
+read the comment in the code.....